15th Panzergrenadier Division

 15th Panzergrenadier Division was a mobile division of the German Army in World War II.

 Combat History

 Sicily

-In July 1943 a new 15th Panzergrenadier Division, commanded by Generalleutnant Eberhard Rodt, was formed by redesignating the Sicily Division and incorporated remnants of the former 15th Panzer Division, which had been assigned to North Africa but remained in Sicily due to the collapse of the Afrika Korps.
+In July 1943 a new 15th Panzergrenadier Division, commanded by Generalleutnant Eberhard Rodt, was formed by redesignating the Division Sizilien and incorporating personnel awaiting assignment to 15th Panzer Division, which had surrendered, along with the rest of Panzerarmee Afrika on 13th May, 1943.